Nososticta kalumburu

 commonly known as a spot-winged threadtail.

 It has only been found in the Kimberley region of Western Australia, where it inhabits streams.

 Nososticta kalumburu is a small, slender damselfly, that is coloured green-black with brown markings; males have wings with a strongly defined dark band.

+Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

+The species name kalumburu is named for Kalumburu in the eastern Kimberley region of Western Australia, near where the original specimens of this species were collected.